 Elvish said the fitness industry, both in Australia and globally, had a range of research data available around the safety of gyms including:

-Fitness Australia is continuing to work with the Victorian Government on their road map for reopening gyms and is optimistic following positive engagement with the Deputy CHO earlier this week.
+Fitness Australia is continuing to work with the Victorian Government on their road map for reopening gyms and is optimistic following positive engagement with the Deputy Chief Health Officer earlier this week.